 This course is designed to acquaint students with various types of dental materials, including but not limited to dental cements for bases and liners and impressions for cast models.
 Students participate in hands-on activities to learn and demonstrate proper techniques for direct chairside restorations in amalgam/composite dental procedures with matrix and wedge placement.
-Prerequisites: None
+Prerequisites: None each day dreading going to work and seeing no future in my job.
+I had a friend in the same situation who left to attend Pima Medical Institute's nine-month Dental Assistant (DA) program.
+Watching her experiencing success in her new career, made me decide to look into the program.

-DEN 201 Externship
+Externship Sequence DEN 201 Externship